g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 Next to each layer are a series of icons and checkboxes:
  * **Label:** layer alias applied at the QGIS project level
-   * The eye icon allows you to know the ID associated with the layer at the project level, this ID will be useful for creating parameterized URLs
  * **Name:** name of the layer (file or DB table)
  * ![](images/manual/icon_layertype.png) **Type:** illustrates the type of data (WMS, PostGis, SpatiaLite, GDAL / OGR ...)
  * **WMS external:** to speed up loading, the WMS layers present in a QGIS project are managed directly by Django and not by QGIS-Server.
 However, this method prevents the application of any styling  (e.g. opacity level) defined at the project level.
 The choice of the external WMS option means that the WMS layer is managed directly by QGIS-Server and therefore the associated styling is applied.